-I'm a singer / songwriter / topliner signed as an artist w/ Mungo Park Records and published by Bloc Notes Music.
+I'm a singer / songwriter / topliner published by Bloc Notes Music.
 I've opened for acts such as Bon Jovi, Sick Puppies.
 Bobby Bazini and others.
-I've traveled as a songwriter throughout England, Paris, Nashville and across Canada.
+I've traveled as a songwriter throughout England, Paris, Nashville, Japan and across Canada.
 Currently working on my album and a few features in various styles.
 Love new challenges.
 Would love to get you tracks for your project!

 Aside from my solo project, I've sung for everything from radio jingles, to weddings, to demo work for international projects and features with DJ's.
 My week is mostly in front of a mic.
-I'm diverse, understand deadlines and deliver pro, clean tracks.
+I'm diverse, understand deadlines and deliver pro, tuned up and clean tracks.